imwangwang/NEC_DECODE/README.md

 Usage
 =====
+There are several basic steps to get it working...
 0: Add library files to your project
 0.5: Add #include "ir_decode.h" to your project
 1: Modify defines in ir_decode.h to suit your project